 - You have moved away from home temporarily to complete your education

-Renters’ insurance usually covers a student’s personal property up to 10% of the parents’ insurance coverage with a minimum of $5,000 when located at the student’s residence.
+Usually, the parents’ home insurance usually covers a student’s personal property up to 10% of the parents’ insurance coverage.
+A limit on the amount payable may apply.

 To determine your eligibility and to make sure that your parents’ coverage is sufficient to cover you and your belongings, consult their insurance company.